LuckyJosh/report-repo-template/README.md

     git clone git@github.com:LuckyJosh/report-repo-template.git

 and copy the folder `AP_WS1617` to the location you want to set up your repository in.
-Then you can initialize the folder to become git repository by using
+Then you can initialize the folder to become a git repository by using

     git init